rohitmainkar/e-commerce-back-end/README.md

 * [Questions](#questions)

 ## Installation
-This repository can be cloned from GitHub and then used as the foundations to build a functional e-commerce website.
-Once installed, open MySQL and run db/schema.sql to set up the database.
-Exit MySQL and seed the database using the command line command 'npm run seed'.
-Start the database using the command 'npm start' or use nodemon for a development server.
+To use this API as the foundations for an e-commerce back-end, you will need to do the following:
+ - Set up MySQL ( I used a docker container )
+ - Clone the repository
+ - Install all packages ( 'npm install' )
+ - Create a .env file with the database name, user and password and store securely
+ - Open the MySQL CLI in the correct directory and run `source db/schema.sql` to set up the database
+ - Run `npm run seed` to seed the database
+ - Run `npm start` to test if setup is working

 ## Usage
 There are a number of routes set up to query the database: a user can create, retrieve, update and delete (CRUD) three different models of data: the product, the category, and the tags.
 A more in depth showcase of the different routes that have been set up can be found in the demonstration video.